Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
-I'm Lali, I recently graduated from uni with a bachelors in economics.
+I'm Lali, I recently graduated from uni with a BSc in economics.
 I'm transitioning into tech to become a financial data analyst and learning the neccessary skills from great online sources.

 🔭 I’m currently working on data analysis projects with python from codeacademy